CodersUnite-org/CodersUnite/Website/Content/GuildJobBoard.md

-# Guild Job Board: No Ghosts, No Games
+# Guild Job Board

 We’re dismantling the toxic hiring culture of fake listings and bait-and-switch tactics.
 Our job board combines community vigilance with hard transparency requirements to protect coders.

 ---

-## How It Works
+## How It Works: No Ghosts, No Games

 ### **Pre-Vetted Listings**
 Employers **must** provide: